-We offer several pork products, which are free of nitrates and preservatives, such as our Natural Cured bacon and ham.
+We offer several pork products, which are free of nitrates and preservatives, such as our Natural Cured Bacon, Sausage and Ham.

 Whey-fed pork is extraordinarily juicy and sweet, and a free-range lifestyle makes for lean hogs with well-marbled intramuscular fat.
 Pasture-raised pigs are active, curious, and hardy.
 We think our whey-fed pork tastes superior and many agree with us.
 Whey-fed pork has become a staple in high-end restaurants, prized by chefs for its tenderness and creamy flavor.
 Try some today, and let us know what you think!

 1. Cinq-Mars D, Belanger G, Lachance B, Brisson G. Performance of Early Weaned Piglets Fed Diets Containing Various Amounts of Whey Protein Concentrate.
 J Anim Sci.
 1986, 63:145-50.